cljfx/hn/README.md

 ## Context

-JDK 14 introduced a new tool called `jpackage` that can pack a jar with a JDK into a platform-specific executable.
-Previously packaging java-based apps for distribution was one of the pain points compared to web: one had to strip down the JDK and figure out how to pack it for every platform themselves.
-Now the year of Clojure on the desktop is finally right around the corner, all you need is this small example.
+Previously packaging java-based apps for distribution was one of the pain points compared to web: one had to strip down the JDK and figure out how to pack it with uberjar for every platform themselves.
+JDK 14 introduces a new tool called `jpackage` (part of JDK distribution) that does all this work.
+Now the year of Clojure on the desktop is finally right around the corner, all you need is this small example to get started.

 ## Walk-through

 The code is pretty simple: [hn.core](src/hn/core.clj) is a main namespace that starts an app in its `-main` function.
 Note that it uses `(Platform/setImplicitExit true)` so closing the window will stop JavaFX application thread.
-This, together with custom daemon executor for agents, will allow to gracefully stop exit the app just by closing the app window.
+This, together with custom daemon executor for agents, will allow to gracefully exit the app just by closing the app window.

 The build process is 2-step: